 “Kuchen” is German for cake.
-Traditional kuchen recipes run the gamut from pies to cakes to simply sweet pastries.
-This Cinnamon Peach Kuchen version is quick, easy, and even though it only resembles a authentic version, it is delicious enough to stand out own it’s own accord.
+Traditional kuchen recipes run the gamut from pies to coffee cake to simply sweet pastries.
+This cinnamon-spiced peach kuchen recipe is quick and easy, and even though it only resembles an authentic version, it is delicious enough to stand out on its own accord.

-You can alter it countless ways using seasonal fruit and it makes a great “not too sweet” dessert, which is usually how I serve it.
+You can alter it in countless ways using seasonal fruit and it makes a great “not too sweet” dessert, which is usually how I serve it.
 This morning, my husband declared it to make a great breakfast as well.
-He is a “grab and go” type guy who used to not eat breakfast at all.
-I’ve brought him a long way in the past sixteen years!
+He is a “grab and go” type of guy who used to not eat breakfast at all.
+I’ve brought him a long way in the past 16 years!

 - White sugar

-Place cake mix, melted butter, sour cream, and egg in a bowl.
+Place cake mix, melted butter, sour cream, cinnamon, and egg in a large bowl.